Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 - You're coordinating planning across multiple functions/entities

-- You want a true "modelling canvas" that can scale with complexity
+- You want a true "modeling canvas" that can scale with complexity

 - You see planning as a company-wide process, not just "FP&A's job"